bulungula-tech-centre/bulungula-tech-centre/README.md

 # Bulungula Tech Centre
 This repository contains the instructions to replicate the low-cost, low-power computer lab we built at the Bulungula College, a school in rural South Africa.
 Our goal was to use free and open-source software to make this solution as accessible as possible.
-Please see our [`GitHub Pages Site`](https://bulungula-tech-centre.github.io/) for more about the project's motivation and context.
+Please see our [`Webite`](https://bulungula-tech-centre.github.io/) for more about the project's motivation and context.
+If you have any technical questions, please raise them in the [`Issues`](https://github.com/bulungula-tech-centre/bulungula-tech-centre.github.io/issues) section.

 ## Overview